 When your business is on the road, your vehicle and equipment are essential to your day-to-day work.
-Safeguarding them becomes all the more important.
+Safeguarding them becomes more important.

-Insuring your business is a crucial step to protect yourself from cost liabilities.
+Insuring your business is a crucial step to protect yourself from financial liabilities and save money.
 You could be liable for anything from a car accident to property damage.
-A good insurance plan can protect your small business from financial risks that come with lawsuits and claims.
+A good mobile mechanic insurance plan can protect your shop from the financial risks that come with lawsuits and claims.

 What is mobile mechanic insurance?

-You must always have insurance, whether you are full or part time, work from a garage or on the road.
-Mobile mechanic insurance is specifically designed for mechanics who do not operate from a brick and mortar location.
+You must always have mobile mechanic insurance, whether full or part-time and work from a garage or on the road.
+Mobile mechanic insurance is specifically designed for mechanics who do not operate from a brick-and-mortar location.
 Your business is the kind that provides a service to clients at their homes and workplaces.

-This insurance for mobile mechanics will provide coverage for vehicles you drive, as well as those of your clients , employer’s liability, and equipment coverage for fixed and mobile machinery.
+This insurance for mobile mechanics covers the vehicles you drive, as well as those of your clients, employer’s liability, and equipment coverage for fixed and mobile machinery.

-The policy should cover machinery, tools, but more crucially must cover your customers’ cars while you test and diagnose them.
+The policy should have minimum insurance requirements and it will cover machinery, tools, but more crucially must cover your customer’s car while you test and diagnose them.

-Here is a list of what your insurance should cover:
+Here is a list of what your mechanic insurance should cover:

-If you are new to the game, do involve a broker before making any final purchases.
-Terminology, paperwork and everything in between can prove confusing and lead to sign-up mistakes.
+If you are new to the game, involve a broker before making final purchases.
+Terminology, paperwork, and everything in between can prove confusing and lead to sign-up mistakes.

-As a self employed mobile mechanic, this insurance is an absolute must.
+As a self-employed mobile mechanic, this insurance is an absolute must.
 Accidents are inevitable, no matter how good a driver you are.
-You need this coverage for yourself and for your clients as well.
+You need this insurance for yourself and for your clients as well.

-While your customer’s vehicle is in your care, a road risk policy ensures you meet the minimum insurance requirements while the vehicle is with you.
+For instance, if you accidentally scratch a customer’s vehicle while testing it, road risk insurance can help cover the repair costs, saving you from hefty expenses.
+While your customer’s car is in your care, a road risk policy ensures you meet the minimum insurance needs while the vehicle is with you.

 Here is what a road risk policy covers: